roeger/axiom_benchmarks/README.md

 The repository contains PDDL planning problems with derievd predicates and axioms.

 ## Domains by Ivankovic and Haslum(IJCAI, 2015)
-Domains by Franc Ivankovic and Patric Haslum, used under CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0/legalcode).
+Domains by Franc Ivankovic and Patrik Haslum, used under CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0/legalcode).
 Domains were sourced from (http://users.cecs.anu.edu.au/~patrik/tmp/fd-axiom-aware.tar.gz).

 ### sokoban-axioms: